-As a result, plenty of past attempts by my predecessors to end failing or unnecessary programs went by the wayside.
-Nonetheless I determined, and the president agreed, that given the urgency of the wars we are in, the daunting global security environment we will inhabit for decades to come, and our country's economic problems, we simply cannot afford to move ahead with business as usual.
+As a result, many past attempts by my predecessors to end failing or unnecessary programs went by the wayside.
+Nonetheless I determined in a triumph of hope over experience, and the president agreed, that given the urgency of the wars we are in, the daunting global security environment we will inhabit for decades to come, and our country's economic problems, we simply cannot afford to move ahead with business as usual.